 The prospect of hiking the Inca Trail terrified me.

 I’d read countless blog posts, comments from people who said it was “nothing,” trekker web sites and guide books.
-I’d examined the elevation profile, contemplated photos taken on the trail on Pinterest.
+I’d examined the elevation profile, contemplated photos taken on the trail on social media.
 I’d bought the boots, the gear, the blister pads.
 And I’d trained, best as I knew how, with the help of a fitness professional.

 Still, the task ahead hung over me, even when I should have been relaxing and enjoying the beautiful neighborhood of Miraflores in Lima, Peru.